scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Key Topics:
   - Ethernet
   - CSMA/CD:
-    - The development and improvement of Ethernet to maximize the effective bandwith of Ethernet in the "hubbed" era when there were many collisions
+    - The development and improvement of Ethernet to maximize the effective bandwidth of Ethernet in the "hubbed" era when there were many collisions
   - Hubs vs. Switches
   - Duplex
   - Switching